Conditionally perform a command several times.

 G > H > I > J > K > L > M

-Format letters are case sensitive in Windows 2000 and above, so using a capital letter is also a good way to avoid conflicts %%A rather than %%a.
+Format letters are case sensitive, so using a capital letter is also a good way to avoid conflicts %%A rather than %%a.

-Within a FOR loop, variables are expanded at the start of the loop and don’t update until the entire DO section has completed.
+Variables are expanded at the start of a FOR loop and don’t update until the entire DO section has completed.

 The following example counts the files in the current folder, but %count% always returns 1: